herumi/bls/readme.md

 ```

 # Build and test for Linux
 Specifiy UNIT=4 or 6 always to make.
+Default UNIT is 6.
 To make lib/libbls.a and test, run
 ```
 cd bls